Damdoshi/restshell/README.md

 # restshell
-A CLI that send HTTP requests.
+A CLI that send HTTP requests with the Infosphere format: JSON requests, JSON or HTML answers.